minvws/nl-kat-coordination/docs/source/developer-documentation/nibbles.md

 #### Hashing

-To reduce unnecessary nibble runs, a parameter_hash has been implemented within the nibble origin.
+To reduce unnecessary nibble runs, a parameter_hash has been implemented within the nibble origin (nibblet).
 This mechanism ensures that when the input to a nibble run remains unchanged, the output is assumed to be unchanged as well, and the run can be skipped.

 Here’s how it works: